 Strict protections are in place for those who report improper conduct if it is considered a protected communication.
 More information on protected communications (formerly known as whistleblower protections) can be found here.

-- were outside the scope of who we investigate
+- are outside the scope of who we investigate

-- lacked substance or credibility, or were frivolous or vexatious
+- lack substance or credibility, or were frivolous or vexatious

-- have otherwise been dealt with by us or another agency.
+- have been dealt with by the ICAC or another agency.

 We may first conduct preliminary inquiries

-To help us decide whether to investigate, we can request you to produce information and documents (or other items) as part of a preliminary inquiry.
+To help us decide whether to investigate, we can ask you to produce information and documents, or other items as part of a preliminary inquiry.